-Patients with cardiac conditions including acute myocardial infarction (known or suspected), acute or severe congestive heart failure, cardiac arrhythmias, and unstable angina.

-- A. Patients in shock (of any origin) - B. Patients requiring mechanical ventilation (including required sedation, if applicable) - C. Patients requiring monitoring via arterial line or Swan Ganz catheter - D. Any patient requiring IV drips of vasoactive medications including but not limited to Dopamine, Dobutamine, Nitroglycerin, Nipride, Cardizem, Lidocaine, Primacor, and Natrecor, Patients on these medications are not to be treated anywhere but the Constant Care Unit. - E. Patients requiring intensive nursing care (e.g. diabetic ketoacidosis, hypertensive crisis) - F. Patients requiring short-term intensive observation (e.g. post anesthesia recovery after surgery hours, drug overdose).
+- A. Patients with cardiac conditions including acute myocardial infarction (known or suspected), acute or severe congestive heart failure, cardiac arrhythmias, and unstable angina. - B. Patients in shock (of any origin) - C. Patient requiring mechanical ventilation - D. Patients requiring monitoring via arterial line or Swan Ganz catheter - E. Any patient requiring IV drips of vasoactive medications including but not limited to Dopamine, Dobutamine, Nitroglycerin, or Nipride, (Patients on these medications are not to be treated anywhere but the CONSTANT CARE UNIT unless they are on a low dose of Dopamine or Dobutamine not requiring titration and have "Do not resuscitate" status). - F. Patients requiring intensive nursing care (e.g. diabetic ketoacidosis, hypertensive crisis) - G. Patients requiring short term intensive observation (e.g., post anesthesia recovery after surgery hours, drug overdose).